 What will I receive upon graduation from the Fellowship?

-After successful completion of all Fellowship requirements, you will receive a certificate of completion through the University of Arizona and Arizona Center for Integrative Medicine.
+After successful completion of all Fellowship requirements, you will receive a certificate of completion through the University of Arizona and Andrew Weil Center for Integrative Medicine.
 Our Fellowship is recognized as the national model for fellowship training.
 Academic centers and hospital organizations continue to send their physicians and nurse practitioners to our Fellowship for advanced training in integrative medicine (e.g., John's Hopkins, University of California at San Francisco, the National Institutes of Health, Beth Israel, Duke, Mayo, Scripps, University of Maryland, University of New Mexico).
 Board certification is available from the American Board of Physician Specialties.